 The way to do this efficiently is to get the chiles char and make the sauce while that happens.
 Then mix up the corn and cheese and have it ready for when the chiles are done and ready to go.

 What I loved about charring the chiles in the air fryer was no smoke, no mess on the stove, and no standing around and turning it.
-I just put them in the air fryer, and they pretty much took care of themselves.

-I served mine with my Instant Pot Refried beans and Instant Pot Arroz con Pollo but I have to be honest, that might have been overkill.
+I served mine with my Instant Pot Refried beans and Instant Pot Arroz con Pollo, but I have to be honest, that might have been overkill.

 These air fryer chile rellenos stand well on their own.
 I'd maybe make a nice Tomato Coconut soup with it Air Fryer Carne Asada if you want something with a little meat and call it a day.